 Learning & Teaching

 A variety of learning and teaching methods are used, such as lectures, seminars, visits, practical sessions, problem based learning, case studies and role-play exercises.
-All teaching is supported by the Moodle virtual leaning environment, which helps students to access information when it is needed.
+All teaching is supported by the Moodle virtual leaning environment and Microsoft Teams, which helps students to access information when it is needed.
 Notes, reading and discussion boards are used to support student learning.

 Through the degree programme contact time varies.
-Our teaching is part online through Microsoft Teams and part on-campus through workshops, seminars and lectures.
+Our teaching is mainly on-campus through workshops, seminars and lectures and these are supported by online activities and resources.
 Your learning time with the staff and your peers should be supported by self-dedicated study time.